Ceramics and Glass - MATE97003

-Advanced Structural Ceramics - MSE 413
+Advanced Structural Ceramics - MATE97020

 - To review microstructural aspects of the behaviour of major ceramic families such as alumina, silicon carbide, silicon nitride, zirconia and glass and contrast microstructural control aimed at increases strength with microstructural approaches aiming to improve toughness to offer a reference frame in which to understand current research and development